 ALLIED COPPER COMPLETES THE ACQUISITION OF VOLT LITHIUM CORP.

-/EIN News/ -- Vancouver, British Columbia, Dec.
+Vancouver, British Columbia, Dec.
 09, 2022 (GLOBE NEWSWIRE) -- Allied Copper Corp.
-(TSX-V: CPR, OTCQB: CPRRF) (the “Company” or “Allied Copper”), is pleased to announce that it has completed the previously announced acquisition of 100% of the issued and outstanding shares (“Volt Shares”) of Volt Lithium Corp. (“Volt”), pursuant to a share purchase agreement (the “Agreement”) dated October 31, 2022, among each of the shareholders of Volt (collectively, the “Vendors”) and the Company (the “Acquisition”).
+CPRCPRRF (the "Company" or "Allied Copper"), is pleased to announce that it has completed the previously announced acquisition of 100% of the issued and outstanding shares ("Volt Shares") of Volt Lithium Corp. ("Volt"), pursuant to a share purchase agreement (the "Agreement") dated October 31, 2022, among each of the shareholders of Volt (collectively, the "Vendors") and the Company (the "Acquisition").
 Volt holds approximately 400,000 acres of mines and minerals permits in the Rainbow Lake area of Alberta, specifically targeting lithium found in the brines of the Keg River formation.

 As consideration for the Acquisition, the Company issued 38,880,000 common shares in the capital of Allied Copper (the "Consideration Shares") to the Vendors, representing a ratio of 1.92 Consideration Shares for each Volt Share held by the Vendors, rounded down to the nearest whole number.
 The Consideration Shares have been approved for listing on the TSX Venture Exchange.